You've signed in with a UCLA undergraduate student account.

 Sign in features are only available for UCLA graduate students at this time.

-Graduate programs at UCLA offer employment opportunities to graduate students including teaching and research assistantships.
+Graduate programs at UCLA offer employment opportunities to graduate students, including teaching and research assistantships.
 Additional work resources are available here, such as special readers, departmental scholars, postdocs, and internships.

 A Teaching Assistantship (TA) is a meaningful way for graduate students to obtain teaching experience.
 Teaching assistants are selected on the basis of scholarship and promise as teachers.
-Duties may include teaching, holding office hours, preparing course materials and grading under the tutelage and supervision of regular faculty members who are responsible for curriculum and instruction in the University.
+Duties may include teaching, holding office hours, preparing course materials, and grading under the tutelage and supervision of regular faculty members who are responsible for curriculum and instruction in the University.

 Applicants whose first language is not English: please see how to qualify for a TA appointment on the Test of Oral Proficiency for UCLA Graduate Students.

-Departmental scholars, distinguished undergraduate students recognized by departments, are eligible for apprentice teaching appointments in lower-division courses with departmental endorsement and Graduate Division approval after the qualified pool of graduate students is exhausted. scholarly research under the direction and supervision of a faculty member.
+Departmental scholars, distinguished undergraduate students recognized by departments, are eligible for apprentice teaching appointments in lower-division courses with departmental endorsement and Graduate Division approval after the qualified pool of graduate students is exhausted.

-Readers/Special Readers assist faculty members with the reading and grading of students’ papers and exams, under the guidance and direction of faculty members.
-Readers must have taken and received at least a B in the course for which they are hired while Special Readers must have taken and received at least a B+ in the course for which they are reading.
-Readers are appointed for undergraduate numbered courses (1-199) while Special Readers are hired for upper division undergraduate or graduate level courses (100 and above).
+Readers/Special Readers assist faculty members with the reading and grading of students’ papers and exams under the guidance and direction of faculty members.
+Readers must have taken and received at least a B in the course for which they are hired, while Special Readers must have taken and received at least a B+ in the course for which they are reading.
+Readers are appointed for undergraduate numbered courses (1-199), while Special Readers are hired for upper-division undergraduate or graduate-level courses (100 and above).

 Readerships are positions appointed by each graduate program.
-View PDF on this page for programs that provide Readership opportunities.
+View the PDF on this page for programs that provide Readership opportunities.

 The primary duty of a Tutor is individual or small group review instruction related to, but not required in, specific courses.
-The duty is performed under the supervision of faculty “instructors of record” or designated staff members who are vested with the sole and final responsibility for course content, work assignments, performance evaluations and grading in the assigned course and its related tutoring.
+The duty is performed under the supervision of faculty “instructors of record” or designated staff members who are vested with the sole and final responsibility for course content, work assignments, performance evaluations, and grading in the assigned course and its related tutoring.

 Tutors must contact the program they’re interested in for open positions.